Lalit Shastri

-Lalit Shastri is an Indian journalist, columnist, wildlife film maker, birder, and environmentalist.
-He is now heading the news portal Newsroom24x7.com.
-Earlier, he has headed the Madhya Pradesh Bureau of The Hindu and The Asian Age - two of India's leading English newspapers - for more than two decades.
+Lalit Shastri is an Indian journalist, :Category:The Hindu journalists columnist, wildlife film maker, birder, and environmentalist.
+He has headed the Madhya Pradesh Bureau of The Hindu and The Asian Age - two of India's leading English newspapers - for more than two decades.
+He founded and is now Editor-in-Chief of This is News.
 He quit a corporate job to investigate the causes leading to the 1984 Bhopal gas disaster and subsequently became a full-time journalist.
 He has extensively covered from ground zero for The Hindu, the riots that followed the demolition of the Babri Mosque in Ayodhya and repeated attacks by Naxalite-Maoists in the Central Indian States of Chhattisgarh and Madhya Pradesh.

+In November 2022, Shastri addressed Italian law makers on the theme “Bhopal Disaster and lessons”, to mark 38 years of the Bhopal gas disaster, at the Chamber of Deputies in Rome.

 Education and early career

 After studying Economics, English Literature and History at the graduation level at Bhopal University, Shastri studied ancient Indian History at the MA level at the centre for Historical Studies at Jawaharlal Nehru University in New Delhi where he played an important role in building the Free Thinkers movement among the freshers of 1978.